SaulKGM3/Brazilian_Ecommerce_Review_Analysis/README.md

 ![Dashboard: RF_B_R2 (.49) Olist](Dashboard/RF_B_R2(.49)OlistPNG.png)

-## Future Plans
+## Ongoing/Pending Updates and Corrections

 The following improvements are planned for future revisions:
+- The most recent findings suggest that failing to meet expectations or successfully exceeding them is the main driver of reviews.
+This may sound obvious, but the key is to declare A and deliver B, where B > A, but never B < A.
+- An error was identified: tree based models were tested without base category columns (only required for linear models).
+The corrected model shows similar results but is preferred, as including base categories reveals meaningful patterns that enhance business understanding beyond predictive accuracy.
-- Reevaluate the actual relevance and contribution of the `Days_TA ` variable.
+- Reevaluate the actual relevance and contribution of the `Days_TA` variable. **UPDATE:** It was found that this variable is relevant, likely because a longer window increases the chance to "surprise" the customer with an early delivery.
+Since the model is Random Forest, collinearity between `Days_TA` and `Days_Early` is not considered a problem.
-- Assess the benefits of transforming `Days_Early` into a binary feature instead of using it as a continuous variable.
+- Assess the benefits of transforming `Days_Early` into a binary feature instead of using it as a continuous variable. **UPDATE:** This did not improve the model.
-- Explore an alternative analysis focused entirely on **product characteristics**, excluding all delivery related features.
+- Explore an alternative analysis focused entirely on **product characteristics**, excluding all delivery-related features.
-- Dashboard improvement
+- Improve the dashboard by adding a page 2 for a more feature-focused analysis.